PragnaNagendra/Project-House-Prices---Advanced-Regression-Techniques/README.md

 6)	LightGBM:

-LightGBM is a gradient boosting framework that is fast and efficient, particularly with large datasets.
+LightGBM is a gradient-boosting framework that is fast and efficient, particularly with large datasets.

 7)	Bagging Regressor:

-Bagging Regressor reduces variance by averaging predictions from multiple models trained on random subsets.
+The Bagging Regressor reduces variance by averaging predictions from multiple models trained on random subsets.

 8)	Stacking: